 This post is one of an ongoing series from the IT Service, to consolidate our updates to University’s staff and […]

-You can update and share your files from any device that supports OneDrive this includes mobile devices, Mac, and PC as well as in a web browser.
-This will allow you to collaborate with colleagues and external partners in real time, no matter where you are.
+With OneDrive, you can access and update your files from any device that supports it, including mobile devices, Macs, PCs, and web browsers.
+This makes it easy to work with colleagues and external partners in real time, no matter where you are.

 Microsoft 365 provides best-in-class apps and powerful cloud services with accessibility built-in.
 Designed to meet the needs of people around the globe with different abilities, the features within the Microsoft 365 apps ensure everyone can create, communicate, and collaborate on any device.